DataFire/Integrations/integrations/generated/amazonaws_ecs/README.md

   * subnets **required** [StringList](#stringlist)

 ### BlockedException
-* BlockedException `object`: Your AWS account has been blocked. <a href="http://aws.amazon.com/contact-us/">Contact AWS Customer Support</a> for more information.
+* BlockedException `object`: Your AWS account has been blocked. <a href="http://aws.amazon.com/contact-us/">Contact AWS Support</a> for more information.

 ### Boolean
 * Boolean `boolean`